-- Do not open individual paint containers to check their contents - If you've determined materials are accepted in the program, place them in the Collection Container - Non-accepted products should be approached with caution and handled as hazardous waste - Leaking, unsealed, broken or compromised paint containers should not be accepted from the consumer - Always wear safety glasses, nitrile gloves and long sleeves when handling all materials dropped-off at your Collection Site - Do not smoke near the paint collection area - Practice basic hygiene after handling paint such as washing hands.
+- Do not open individual paint containers to check their contents - If you have determined a material is accepted in the program, immediately place it in the Collection Container - Non-accepted products should be approached with caution and handled as hazardous waste - Leaking, unsealed, broken or compromised paint containers should not be accepted from the consumer - Wear appropriate personal protective equipment (gloves, steel toe boots, safety glasses, etc.) when handling materials dropped-off at your Collection Site - Do not smoke near the paint collection area - Practice basic hygiene after handling paint (i.e., washing hands).